Our A Small Orange Shared Hosting Review

 - High Touch Services – They created a unique service that provides help for managing your site above and beyond what you would expect from a typical support service.
 They will help with software installation, configuration tuning or even the setup of complex software.
 Essentially, they advertise their technicians as being for hire for any task that needs to be done on your website.
 We actually think this is a great service addon, as having someone on hand to sort out a problem can be very cost affective, and give you alot of peace of mind.

 - Price for every budget – They offer a good pricing that will any kind of budget, but if you need slightly more powerful plan, we believe Hostnine is slightly cheaper in the long run.

 - No hidden agenda-No lies like claiming to have unlimited everything, and no hidden fees or contracts.
 They also offer you a 45-day money back guarantee if you’re unsatisfied with their service.

 - Node.js and Ghost Blogging Platform Support – They are one of the few companies that offers this kind of support on a Shared Server.
 Ghost is an upcoming blogging platform that is quickly gaining traction.
-You can read more information in our review here, including instructions for setting up Ghost within A Small Orange.
+You can read more information in our review here, including instructions for setting up Ghost blogging platform.

 - Support – Arrrgh… this one was hard to write, and in context of other hosts support should probably be in the positive category.
 However, the last year has seen their ticket response times go from around 15-20 minutes to around the 1 – 2 hour mark.
 They have also changed their live chat software, so when you respond it goes to the bottom of the queue again meaning that more complicated matters can drag out.
 But just to clarify, I am nit-picking here, and their support is still one of the best around.

 Our A Small Orange Review Verdict